wk642/tin-ta-maytoes/README.md

   - Main mission:
     - You woke up in an empty town to start in the middle of a field.
 You look around and all you see is the nature.
 You do not see that there are anyone else (yet).
 You start exploring and realize that you are in a new place, and you are starting to develop a new life here.
 You have to collect different things by helping others survive the tin ta maytoes to start building a new life and meet new people as you go.
 All while you learn how to go from 0 to expert as a tornado expert.
 Are you going to be an expert that saves a lot of lives? or are you going to get forced out of the town and have to find yourself a new home?

 - The interface will be like our text messages on your phone.

+- db updates
+- user stories
+- components updates
+- endpoint updates
 - features
   - dark mode
   - new user/returning user